 Supposedly fall off the bone ribs are not supposed to happen when you are a competition.
 The ribs are supposed to have a little bit of a pull when you bite into them.
 With that being said, we LOVE fall off the bone tender ribs so we are going to roll with this one!

-What do I need for Honey Mustard Smoked Ribs?
+Ingredients for Honey Mustard Smoked Ribs?

 Why do I need to remove the membrane from ribs?